Dildz/TVET-Systems--Logo-Training/PROJECT_FILES/LOGO!12-24RCE_BREAKOUT_BOARD/Understanding_Gates/OR_Gates/README.md

 ---

 ## 📊 Truth Tables for OR Gate Configurations

+*open the LOGO! project, copy this document into a text editor & complete the truth tables*

 ### **OR Gate (B003 → Q1)**
 | I1 | I2 | Q1 |